-Catherine Hale looks back at how half a lifetime of chronic illness slowly changed her understanding of “disability”.
+Catherine Hale considers how half a lifetime of chronic illness has changed her understanding of the term “disabled”

 But I never thought of myself as “disabled” in the political sense used by the disabled people’s movement.
 That is, I never thought the disadvantages I suffered in not having a job, a career, or a social life were due to an infringement of my rights.
 It didn’t make sense to blame my profound isolation on other people or organisations excluding me unnecessarily or treating me unfairly.

 This social model of disability says we’re disabled by society, not by our bodies.
 It didn’t seem relevant to me though.
 There was never any question to me that my defective body was the prison of my spirit, my ambitions and dreams.

 That doesn’t mean I accepted my fate passively.
 Like a weed trying to grow through a crack in the pavement, I strived to make my housebound existence meaningful.
 But what kept me going in the darkest of times was not hope for greater equality of access to the society, it was a blind and unquenchable determination that I would recover, or at least see improvement in my health.
 The vision of a time when the symptoms would ease their grip and my adult life would finally begin always seemed tantalisingly just around the corner.

 A few years ago that began to change.
 Ironically, it was during a period of relative good health that I began to experience disability in its social and political sense.

 Around 2010, the longed-for improvement miraculously materialised (dear reader, it did not last) and I tentatively branched out into the world, volunteering part time for a local charity.
 I could do most of the work from home when needed, but what really gave me a buzz after my years of solitary confinement was going to occasional meetings and interacting with other people.